abhin4v/notes/2022/just-nix-podman-combo.md

 ```

 Well and good.
 But you don't want to be typing all that every time you need to compile (your unusual
 circumstances compell you to compile the file again and again).
-So you put is in a `justfile`:
+So you put it in a `justfile`:

 ```
 build-clang: